hlobka/logger/README.md

 # logger
-Custom logger to be able, convert simole prints to beautiful html logger
+Custom logger to be able, convert simple prints to beautiful html logger